tonyboss365/campus-share/README.md

 BUT USE ONLY THROUGH COLLEGE MAIL AND USE IT IN GOOGLE OR CHROME.
 THANK YOU**

+**NOTE-3: THE DOWNLOAD LINK WILL REDIRECT YOU TO GOOGLE DRIVE BASED ON YOUR NEED DOWNLOAD THE APP AND USE IT.
+THE IOS AND MAC ARE STILL IN PROGRESS, ONCE DONE
+WE WILL NOTIFY YOU.
+THANK YOU**

+**NOTE-4: Thank You for Using Campus Share!
+We truly appreciate you downloading and using our application.
+This project was built with the goal of making campus resource sharing easier and more efficient for everyone.
+Need Help or Have Feedback?
+If you encounter any bugs or have suggestions for improvement, please reach out to our support team:
+**
+University Mail: [2420030604@klh.edu.in]
+Personal Mail: [akshay.shashank.brahma@gmail.com]
+**
+What's Next?
+This is just the beginning!
+We are actively working on new features and have more exciting projects in the pipeline.
+Stay tuned for updates.
+THANK YOU**

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).